 - A proposed time or progress schedule.

 Discussion of thesis topics may begin as soon as the candidate wishes.
 It is recommended that this proposal be submitted at the earliest possible date, not later than one year prior to the intended completion date of candidates for the Ph.D.
-Candidates for the Ph.D. must submit a thesis proposal prior to their Departmental oral examination.
+Submission of a thesis proposal prior to their Departmental oral examination is required.

 In order to complete the Ph.D. degree, a DoGEE Ph.D. candidate must pass the following two major hurdles in our program: